An introduction to 5G - Questions & Answers

 Will 5G technology be secure?

-The standard for strong mutual authentication for 5G networks is not finalized yet.
+The standard for strong mutual authentication for 5G networks has been finalized in 2018.
 The need for security, privacy and trust will be as strong as for 4G if not stronger with the increased impact of IoT services.
 Local SEs in devices can not only secure network access but also support secure services such as emergency call management and virtual networks for IoT.

 5G what does it mean for consumers?

-5G for consumers means not just faster mobile internet, but mainly internet connectivity in many more objects than what you see today in 2016.
-The car and the house are two examples of the big IoT revolution coming ahead, supported by 5G networks
+5G for consumers means not just faster mobile internet, but mainly internet connectivity in many more objects than what you see today.
+The car and the house are two examples of the big IoT revolution coming ahead, supported by 5G networks.

-How will 5G technology accelerate the commercialisation of IoT devices relying on cellular rather than Wi-Fi technology?
+How will 5G technology accelerate the commercialization of IoT devices relying on cellular rather than Wi-Fi technology?

 Wi-Fi wireless is a “Local Area Network” technology, limited in operation range and very limited in both speed and latency.
 Many IoT services are demanding more ubiquity, more mobility, and more performance speed-wise and response time-wise.
 5G will truly unleash a true IoT eco-system.